xinsun1/Genetic_load_pipeline/genetic_load_aDNA.md

 # Genetic load analysis

-**NB!!!** Please check this https://github.com/NBISweden/GenErode before you decided to read the following content.
+**NB!!!** Please check this https://github.com/NBISweden/GenErode before you decided to spend time on the following content.

-Genetic load calculation using various proxies for the real genetic fitness, e.g. mutation effect annnotation (snpEFF), loci(SNP level) conservation score (phyloP, phastCon), loci conservation score at AA level (???, should be better for cross species?).
+Genetic load calculation using various proxies for the real genetic fitness, e.g. mutation effect annnotation (snpEFF), loci(SNP level) conservation score (phyloP, phastCon), loci conservation score at AA level (???, should be better for cross species?), heterozygosity, ROH.

 This is my summary pipline for such analysis.
 Please let me know if anything is incorrect or should be added.

-## General things (assumptions) to take in mind
+## General things (assumptions)

 - Ancestral state
 The whole analysis is based on the assumption of ancestral state (allele) known.
 Thus, the effect of a new mutation (derived allele) is compared to the ancestral state to infer the possible effect of this mutation (beneifical or deleterious).